- Charts & Hydrographic Services

 The OIO will seek additional information from an applicant if further clarification is required during the assessment process.

 The OIO requires a diagram illustrating the current ownership structure of both the applicant and vendor companies or other corporate entities.

 The diagram should identify the names of shareholding individuals and companies, and the percentage of ownership or control interest.
 Various public investors and shareholders can remain unidentified, for example "New Zealand Public".

-Download this diagram to enlarge or print a copy (pdf 10KB).
-You can also download the diagram as a Microsoft Visio document (vsd 47KB) to use as a template.
+You can download the diagram as a Microsoft Visio document (VSD 47KB) to use as a template.

 Avoid stapling or binding the application letter and attachments.
 Documents should be collated using bulldog clips and attachments labelled on each page (where possible).